Marklogic-retired/marklogic-data-hub/_pages/understanding/how.md

 ### Entities
 Entities are the high level business objects in your enterprise.
 They can be things like Employee, Product, Purchase Order, Department, etc.

-With the DHF you have a choice between using abstract entities or Entity Services. **TODO** - discuss differences between Entity Services and non-ES.
+With the DHF you have a choice between using abstract entities or Entity Services in MarkLogic 9, which we strongly recommend unless you have specific needs that Entity Services cannot address.
+Entity Services is an out-of-the-box API and a set of conventions you can use within MarkLogic to quickly stand up an application based on entity modeling.
+This means Entity Services handles the model definition and entity instance envelope documents for you via API calls - if you choose to use your own abstract entities, you will need to provide this framework yourself.

+More detailed information can be found in the [Introduction to Entity Services](https://docs.marklogic.com/guide/entity-services/intro) developer guide.

 ### Flows
 Flows are the means by which you harmonize your data.
 There are two types of Flows: **Input** and **Harmonize**.
 Flows belong to Entities.
 Think of a flow as a way of creating an envelope that represents an entity.
 Flows are made up of Plugins.